jarun/nnn/README.md

 <p align="center"><i>nnn in action! (click to play video)</i></a></p>

 `nnn` is probably the [fastest and most resource-sensitive](#performance) file manager you have ever used.
-It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, contexts, familiar navigation shortcuts, subshell spawning and much more.
+It integrates seamlessly with your DE and favourite GUI utilities, has a unique [navigate-as-you-type](#navigate-as-you-type-mode) mode with auto-select, disk usage analyzer mode, bookmarks, contexts, application launcher, familiar navigation shortcuts, subshell spawning and much more.

 [Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily; `nnn` supports as many scripts as you need!